MaiJi97/Leetcode/README.md

 Basic idea is to sort first, then 同向双指针, need to consider different situations (ie. has intersection, no intersection, etc)

 ## Sorting
-Merge sort, quick sort, bucket sort (often used together with hashmap <element, frequency>, to keep a mapping between element and frequencies, bucket sort helps to sort elements in the map by value / frequencies)
+Merge sort, quick sort, bucket sort (often used together with hashmap <element, frequency>, to keep a mapping between element and frequencies, hashmap interchangeable with array / bucket sort)

 ## Binary Search
 In a sorted array with boundaries, want to look for a target value or index. </br>